George Tupou I: Fiji

 Tupou first visited Fiji in 1842, while returning to Tonga from Samoa.
 Tupou met Seru Epenisa Cakobau in 1853, and appointed Enele Maʻafu and Lualala to administer the Tongans in Fiji.
 Ma'afu conquered Vanua Balavu in 1854, and Tupou defeated Cakobau's enemies at the Battle of Kaba in 1855.
 Ma'afu was involved in the 1857 Macuata War and boasted to William Thomas Pritchard in 1859 that he could conquer Fiji.
 Pritchard forced Ma'afu to renounce his territorial claims in 1859.

 Tupou's heir Vuna died in January 1862.
 Ma'afu, believing that he could become the new heir, took the majority of Tonga's warriors from Fiji back to Tonga.
 Tupou planned an invasion of Fiji in 1862, but Pritchard convinced Tupou to abandon these plans in April.

 During Ma'afu's absence a group of Tongans under the command of Wainiqolo were involved in a skirmish.
 An inquiry was conducted by Ma'afu and he asked for reinforcements from Tupou.
 European settlers in Fiji requested a war ship for their protection.
 Pritchard and I.M.
 Brower wrote to Tupou to warn him that sending his army to Fiji could incur an international response.
 1,000 Tongan men were already sent before the letter arrived, but Tupou cancelled the expedition.

 A confederacy was formed in Fiji in 1867, and the northern and eastern portions of Fiji were controlled by Maʻafu.
 However, he considered himself an agent of Tonga and still used the Tongan flag.
 The parliament of Tonga agreed to end its claims to Fiji in 1869, and Maʻafu became a Fijian chief.

 Governance

 Charles St Julian provided advice to Tupou on constitutional development, but Tupou dismissed his ideas and instead sought advice from officials in New Zealand.
 St Julian criticised Tupou in an article published by The Sydney Morning Herald in which he claimed that Tupou sought to conquer Samoa and Fiji.

 In 1852, Tupou combined the positions of sacred king, Tu'i Tonga, and secular chief and became head of the Free Church of Tonga.
-Reverend Shirley Baker was selected to administer this church.
+Reverend Shirley Waldemar Baker was selected to administer this church.

 An assembly of chiefs was called by Tupou for the first time in 1859.
 This group formed a law code that was issued in 1862.

 James Egan Moulton was invited to Tonga by Tupou in 1865, and asked to establish Tupou College.

+In 1875, Tupou promulgated the Constitution of Tonga, which formally established Tonga as a constitutional monarchy.

+Death

+Tupou died in 1893 at the age of 95 and was buried in Malaʻekula.
+He was succeeded by his great-grandson George Tupou II.